earnestt1234/FED3_Viz/Installation.md

 4. (Optional) Right-click > Make Alias and place the shortcut in a less nasty folder.*  There are `.ico` files which can be used to replace the shortcut icon in the `img` folder.

-5. Double click `fed3viz` or the shortcut to run - you may have to permit Mac security to let the application run (from an unknown developer).
-Startup is sometimes slow on the first use but gets better.
-Currently the Mac application will have a console running in the background.
+5. Double click `fed3viz` or the shortcut to run.

+   You may have to permit Mac security to let the application run (from an unknown developer).
+This can be slightly more complicated on Mac than Windows, especially with new versions.
+You will likely need to follow one of 3 options (taken from [here](https://www.macworld.co.uk/how-to/mac-software/mac-app-unidentified-developer-3669596/)):

+   - If a popup warns you but still allows you to open the program, you can do that
+   - Otherwise, you may have to go to System Preferences > Security and check the option for allowing applications from unidentified developers.
+There may also be an option to start the program from this menu (as it knows that it was just blocked).
+   - If the option above is not available, you need to go to Terminal and enter `sudo spctl --master-disable` to unhide this option.
+Then go back to System preferences and toggle the option to allow the program to run.

 *_I haven't figured out how to bundle the zip folder with a working relative shortcut..._